 - Severe multiple trauma

-Treatment includes identification and management of underlying precipitation and secondary conditions
+Treatment involves identifying and managing underlying precipitation and secondary conditions

-- Tracheal intubation with lowest level of PEEP is required to maintain the PaO2 above 60 mmHg or SaO2 above 90% in a patient with ARDS.
+- Tracheal intubation with the lowest level PEEP to maintain PaO2 > 60 mmHg or SaO2 > 90

 Small areas of atelectasis usually are asymptomatic.
 While larger areas may present with similar clinical findings, the chest x-ray findings are not consistent with atelectasis.